Should I Use ETFs in My RRIF?

 As an investment fund, ETFs provide access to a diverse range of securities at a low cost.
 You can use them to almost auto-pilot part of your investment portfolio for moderate risk with the potential for higher returns.

-What's In An ETF?
+What's in an ETF?

 ETFs are a mixed bag when it comes to individual securities.
 They may contain: